The Illusionist (2010 film): Release

 The first footage from the film was shown at the 2008 Cannes Film Festival.
 The film premiered at the Berlinale festival in February 2010.
 The film opened the 2010 Edinburgh International Film Festival on 16 June.

 Pathé Distribution managed distribution for France and the UK, and distribution deals were secured for Lithuania (ACME Film), Japan (Klockworx), Italy (Cinema 11), Greece (Nutopia), the United States (Sony Pictures Classics), Benelux (Paradiso), Russia and the Middle East (Phars Film).
 The first official trailer for the film was in Russian and was released on 13 March 2010.
 The film was released in France on 16 May 2010.

 The Illusionist was then released on DVD by Pathé through 20th Century Fox Home Entertainment in 2011.
 As of 2021, Warner Bros.
 Home Entertainment UK is currently re-printing under licence from Pathé.
-It was also then released on Japanese home media by the Ghibli Museum Library.
+It was also then released on Japanese home media by Walt Disney Studios Japan through the Ghibli Museum Library.